imaffe/SFU/OperatingSystemReview/OSFinal.md

   - traps are software-generated interrupts due to :
     - divide by zero, illegal memory access
     - request for os services(system calls)
+    - Q: is system call a ISR ? what is the rel
 - user and kernel
   - kernel mode can execute privileged instructions
   - hardware execute privileged instructions only in kernel mode